Experience RECOVER CPR through Immersive Simulation

 Veterinary Nurse/Technician: $695/participant

-Registration includes participation in all parts of the workshop and certification, snacks, beverages, and lunch both days, as well as a workshop welcome dinner on the first day.
+Registration includes participation in all parts of the workshop and certification, snacks, beverages, and lunch all days, as well as a workshop welcome dinner on June 20.

 Hotel and Travel